radars-eceillinois/ISRpy/README.md

 Utility and application modules for incoherent scatter radar (ISR) and coherent scatter radar (CS) data processing and modeling.

-ISR's are large aperture power product radar systems used in ionospheric probing which are capable of detecting the weak scattering of the transmitted signals from thermal level fluctuations encountered in ionospheres in thermal equilibrium.
-CSR's are smaller radar systems used in atmospheric and ionospheric research which are capable of detecting only the larger level fluctuations encountered in the scattering medium caused by instabilities and turbulence.
+ISR's are radar systems with large power-aperture products being used in ionospheric probing to detect weak returns scattered from thermal level fluctuations encountered in ionospheres in thermal equilibrium.
+CSR's are smaller radar systems used in atmospheric and ionospheric research which can only detect stronger returns from the scattering medium caused by larger amplitude fluctuations caused by instabilities and turbulence.

 Try "ISRpy.
 TAB" in iPython or Jupyter for methods and submodules...